Arjun-Mota/arjun-mota.github.io/_posts/algorithm_intuition/2020-08-08-linear-regression.md

 ## Use Cases

-Here independent variables consist of all the features that are required to predict dependent variable that we want to predict.
+Here independent variables consist of all the features that are required to predict a dependent variable.
 Let me give you some linear regression use cases for better understanding.

 ### Examples